Human trafficking in Libya: Proofs

 In 2016, the photojournalist Narciso Contreras, with the help of the Carmignac Photojournalism Award, brought back pictures of migrants in detention centres in Libya.
 The same year, journalists Meron Estefanos and Mirjam Van Reisen conducted interviews with Eritrean refugees who were smuggled to Libya through Sudan.
-The interviews revealed that many traffickers abduct and torture some refugees.
-Furthermore, they revealed that Libyan ISIS cells also participated in smuggling as well as abduction of refugees.
-Scholars have shown that contemporary trafficking from sub-Saharan Africa to Libya could lead to different forms of captivity, such as debt bondage, forced prison labor, and hostage taking for ransom.
-Such forms of exploitation have a long history in the region but are today linked with repressive migration policies and state and non-state systems of political control.
+The interviews revealed that many traffickers abducted and tortured some refugees.
+Furthermore, they revealed that Libyan ISIS cells participated in smuggling and abduction of refugees.